KathleenYWang/Collaboration_Competition_With_MADDPG/README.md

 ### Contents

-To train an agent, start with `Report.ipynb`, which contains a walkthrough of the key concepts. `maddpg.py` contains the multi-agent framework whereas `ddpg_agent.py` contains the core algorithm used to build individual DDPG agent. `networkforall.py` contains the deep neural nets that is used to model actor and critic for all.
-For more complex experiment, seperate networks can be used for different purposes, but for this project, only one type is used for simplicity. `checkpoint_actor.pth` and `checkpoint_critic.pth` contains the weights of the trained models.
+To train an agent, start with `Report.ipynb`, which contains a walkthrough of the key concepts. `maddpg.py` contains the multi-agent framework whereas `ddpg.py` contains the core algorithm used to build individual DDPG agent. `networkforall.py` contains the deep neural nets that is used to model actor and critic for both agents. `checkpoint.pth`  contains the weights of the trained models.
 Training takes quite a long time on CPU.